Museums closed for the winter; open by appointment only.

 Pike County Military Heritage Museum

 340 North Illinois Street, Pittsfield.
-Open by appointment only during the winter.
+Closed for the winter, open by appointment only.

 Skinner House